 For a decade, he served as an independent director at the Soros Economic Development Fund (SEDF) in New York, a global impact investing pioneer.
 In 2008, under the aegis of SEDF, he helped set up SONG, one of the earliest impact investment funds, with Soros, Omidyar Network and Google as co-investors.
 He was a long-serving member of the International Advisory Board of Unicredit Bank, Italy’s largest bank, and briefly on the TED Fellows Advisory Board.
 He has also delivered public lectures/been a panelist at conferences ranging from WEF in Davos, the New Cities Forum in Jakarta, TED Global India, Mobile World Congress in Barcelona, the Trilateral Forum in London & Stockholm, and has offered expert testimony at the UK’s House of Commons.
 His opinion pieces have been published in outlets ranging from Hindustan Times in India to Bloomberg.

-He completed his M.A., M.Phil and Ph.D. degrees at Columbia University in New York, focusing on the impact of mobile phones and technology on economic development, specifically on reducing information asymmetries in markets.
-While at Columbia, he was an Associate Fellow in Global Economics at the Council on Foreign Relations, a Fellow of the Public Policy Consortium Fellow, and a CITI-Sloan Telecommunications Fellow.
+He completed his interdisciplinary M.A, M.Phil and Ph.D. degrees at Columbia University in New York, focusing on the impact of mobile phones and technology on economic development, specifically on reducing information asymmetries in markets.
+While at Columbia, he was an Associate Fellow in Geo-Economics at the Council on Foreign Relations, a Public Policy Consortium Fellow, and a CITI-Sloan Telecommunications Fellow.
 Before Columbia, he was a freelance writer and entrepreneur.